-Preliminary analysis within WP4C has shown that for the non-GSO satellite data collection platforms in operation within the frequency band 401 to 403 MHz, the aggregate transmitter power does not exceed the interference threshold, assuming a maximum load of the Earth Exploration satellite systems.
-For the GSO platforms, which are channelized, no single platform or the whole channel aggregate platforms will violate the power flux density interference criterion.
-For the worst case there is almost a 10 dB margin between the power density from the platforms and the interference threshold in the 401 to 403 MHz band.With regards to the meteorological aids service, it was shown that the operation of radiosondes will not exceed the measured sensitivity levels of the search-and-rescue receivers.
-At maximum load, which is considered the worst case, when all radiosondes possible within the view of the satellite have been launched and are transmitting simultaneously, their aggregate power is about 1% of the aggregate interference power level for the LEO Search-And-Rescue receiver.
+Preliminary analysis has shown that for data collection platforms in operation within the frequency band 401 to 403 MHz, the aggregate transmitter power does not exceed the broadband interference threshold, assuming a maximum load of the Earth exploration-satellite systems.
+The operation of the EESS (Earth-to-space) data collection system would contribute only with a small fractional to the wide band interference budget for the LEO satellites (0.0185%) and 3.435 % for the geostationary satellite receivers.
+The results are significantly different between the two MEO satellites systems.
+The report calculated that the data collection platforms only contribute up to 4.861% of the wideband interference threshold for the Galileo satellite.
+Due to the higher sensitivity of GLONASS receivers, the data collection platforms contribute to 87.24% of the wideband interference to GLONASS receivers.

-One study valid for CEPT countries shows that a moderate density of mobile and base stations compared to what it is usually expected, in operation in the frequency band just above 406.1 MHz may cause detrimental interference to the MSS operation within the 406-406.1 MHz band for the LEO space component.
-This study only examined the impact of broad band-noise, the impact of spurious emissions needs to be done.
-In addition, future simulations need to be run for the GSO and MEO space components and may be probably more critical than the LEO case.
-In addition, this study needs to be updated with the outputs of the CEPT questionnaire.
+Operation of radiosondes in the meteorological aids service will not exceed the broadband measured sensitivity levels of the search-and-rescue receivers for LEO, MEO or GEO satellites.
+In all cases the percentage of interference power to the SAR receivers is less than 6 x10-3 percent of the interference threshold.
+Older, less-stable, analogue radiosondes could have the carrier drift into the SAR receiver band.
+However, this does not contribute to the overall increase in the SAR receiver noise background.

+The impact of mobile systems in operation above 406.1 MHz has been assessed performing simulation using deployment (based on answers provided through a questionnaire sent to CEPT administrations and sector members last April 2013) within the CEPT countries.
+Simulations show that the LEO component experiences interference due to mobile deployment from 406.1 to 407 MHz, while the MEO component receives interference up to 410 MHz depending on the MEO satellite constellations.
+The geostationary component shows severe interference due to mobile deployment within the 406.1 to 406.2 MHz band.
+Concerning the impact of spurious emissions in the 406-406.1 MHz band, no impact has been demonstrated.

 It is to be noted that the set of paired bands (380-385 MHz) / 390-395 MHz, are dedicated to Public Protection and Disaster Relief and the corresponding systems have been extensively implemented in many European countries.
 PPDR radio solutions are an essential element for Public Safety operations, they require reliable, available, secure systems provided by dedicated systems permanently available and covering all necessary wide areas (regional, country, and continent) on a permanent basis.
 PPDR systems need to be effective and adequate in their operation, nationally, cross border and regionally.

 ITU-R Resolution 646, states that in Region 1: 380-470 MHz as the frequency range within which the band 380 385/390 395 MHz is a referred core harmonized band for permanent public protection activities within certain countries of Region 1, which have given their agreement.
 The implementation of PPDR systems could be constrained by proposals within the ITU-R Directors Report to WRC15 and the WRC15 outcomes.
 PPDR systems should be effective in their operation nationally, cross border and regionally,